 For stops, shaft shoulders and recesses, against yield: 2

+In the mechanism requirement specification the Design Limit Loads (DLL) shall be specified.

+1 It is good practice to clarify with the customer that the Project factor (KP) and the Model factor (KM) are already included, to avoid duplication of factors.

+2 DLL are intended to be environmental loads.

+In case the verification of fatigue by test is needed, the factor 4 shall apply to the quantity of fatigue cycle on the mechanism part that is susceptible to fatigue.

+1 Mechanism parts are considered susceptible to fatigue if it cannot be demonstrated infinite life by analysis.

+2 No fatigue test is needed if the analysis demonstrate the factor minimum of 8.

+For safety critical mechanisms in crewed space missions, the factors of safety shall apply for all loading conditions, including those after credible mechanism failures.

+For safety critical mechanisms in crewed space missions, verification by an analysis-only approach shall be approved by the safety approval authority.

-Functional dimensioning (motorization)
+Functional dimensioning

 Motorization factors

-Actuators shall be sized to provide throughout the operational lifetime and over the full range of travel actuation torques (or forces) in conformance with 4.7.5.3.1d or 4.7.5.3.1e.
+Actuators shall be sized to provide throughout the operational lifetime and over the full range of travel actuation torques or forces in conformance with 4.7.5.3.1d or 4.7.5.3.1e.

 1 Example of actuators are electrical, mechanical and thermal.

-2 Components providing helping torques or forces are treated as motorization.
+2 Torque or force contributors providing helping torques or forces are treated as motorization.

-To derive the factored worst-case resistive torques (or forces), the components of resistance, considering in-orbit worst-case conditions (environmental effects), shall be multiplied by the minimum uncertainty factors specified in the resistive component columns of the Table 42.
+To derive the factored worst-case resistive torques or forces, each contributors, considering all mission phases worst-case conditions , shall be multiplied by the applicable minimum uncertainty factor specified in Table 4-2.

-Example of such environmental effects are vacuum, temperature, and zero G.
+1 Example of such environmental effects over the life are vacuum, temperature, and zero G.

+2 The resistive contributors due to Magnetic effects are all but those coming from the internal design of an electrical motor (e.g. motor detent torque).

+3 Increased factors are typically applied to take into account effects that cannot be measured by test.

-Table 424-2: Minimum uncertainty factors
+Table 4-2: Minimum uncertainty factors for actuation function